apache/apisix/docs/en/latest/tutorials/cache-api-responses.md

 Apisix-Cache-Status: EXPIRED
 ```

 Excellent!
-We enabled caching for our API endpoint
+We enabled caching for our API endpoint.

 ### Additional test case